 A few people hyperventilate voluntarily as well.
 These people are usually swimmers and yoga practitioners.
 It is supposed that it calms the body and prepares it for heavy work.
 On the other hand, involuntary hyperventilation can be triggered due to a variety of reasons.
 Some of them include respiratory disorders, over physical activity, reduced air pressure, and panic attacks.

-One long-used technique to help with hyperventilation is breathing into a paper bag.
-Many doctors around the world have been suggesting this method to their patients for a long time.
-The paper bag has almost become a readymade solution for hyperventilating like bandage for wound.
+One old technique to help the patients with hyperventilation is breathing into a paper bag.
+Many doctors around the world have been suggesting this method to their patients for a very long time.
+This paper bag technique is now considered as a readymade solution for hyperventilation, just like a bandage for a wound.

 But the question here is how breathing into a bag helps in slowing down the rapid breathing?
 To understand this process, we must know what happens when a person hyperventilates.
 And what is the blood’s reaction to this whole mechanism?

 Well, the phenomenon of hyperventilation depends upon the blood’s acid levels.
 The acidity levels of any fluids are determined by its pH value.
 And the pH value is calculated using a pH scale.

 On a pH scale, there are 14 numbers, 1 through 14.
 The number 7 in the middle denotes a neutral fluid while the extremes denote acid and basic fluids.
 With number 1 being highly acidic, to number 14 being highly basic.

 Now that we have established the concept of pH values let’s consider the blood and its mechanisms.
 The pH value of blood is 7.4, meaning it to be slightly basic.
 When a person hyperventilates, he takes in more oxygen, and his blood becomes more basic.
 As a result, the levels of carbon dioxide in his body fall.
 This sudden fall of carbon dioxide produces a state that is known as hypocapnia.